 I have never been able to eat apples, nor many other fruits for that matter.
 The culprit: food intolerance.
-At school when fruit was on the menu, I preferred to go without rather than feel really sick.
+At school when fruit was on the menu, I gave mine away rather than feel really sick.
 Later I realized that apples and other high-fructose fruit were major food triggers.

 A large number of IBS sufferers have some sort of food intolerance, generally directly linked to the digestion of sugars present in food.
-Read more about sugars here.
+You can read more about sugars here.

 FODMAPS all contain sugars

-You have probably heard of FODMAPS.
-They are essentially short chains of sugars that ferment in your gut.
-FODMAP stands for:
+You have probably heard of FODMAPS, which are short chains of sugars that ferment in your gut.

 Fermentable Oligo-Di-Monosaccharides And Polyols.

 In order to find out how these ferment in your intestines and make you bloat, watch this video from Monash University in Australia, experts in FODMAP research: